Nomani Satuala (He, Him, His) -Director

 Deepika Shah KC (She, Her, Hers) - Graduate Assistant

-Deepika serves as the Graduate Assistant for the Office of Orientation & Transition, primarily over first year program, Campus Life Mentors (CLM).
+Deepika serves as the Graduate Assistant for the Office of Orientation & Transition, primarily over the first year program, Campus Life Mentors (CLM).
 She graduated from the University of Utah with a Bachelor of Science in International Studies and Ethnic Studies.
-During her undergraduate years, she worked with the underrepresented students as the Outreach Mentor for Gear UP (Gaining Early Awareness and Readiness for Undergraduate Programs) and Peer Mentor for Diversity Scholars Program to help them navigate through higher education.
+During her undergraduate years, she worked with underrepresented students as the Outreach Mentor for Gear UP (Gaining Early Awareness and Readiness for Undergraduate Programs) and Peer Mentor for Diversity Scholars Program to help them navigate through higher education.
 Additionally, she was involved as a leader on campus for Asian American Student Association (AASA), International Student Orientation and NASPA(National Association of Student Personnel Administrators).
 Deepika is in her first year of her master's program with the Education Leadership and Policy program at the University of Utah.
 She is excited to continue working with students through orientation and looks forward to the various possibilities in student affairs.

 Jessi Gerowitz (She, Her, Hers) - Graduate Assistant